duncanmcclean/simple-commerce/docs/kb-articles/saving-orders-without-recalculating.md

 Usually, whenever you add/remove/update line items, Simple Commerce will automatically recalculate your totals for you.

-There are some cases where the totals continuasly being recaulated can be a pain, so there's a way to turn it off while doing things...
+There are some cases where the totals continuously being recalculated can be a pain, so there's a way to turn it off while doing things...

 ```php
 $this->withoutRecalculating(function () use ($calculate, $request) {